-On 19 March 2020, the Reserve Bank announced extensive measures aimed at providing liquidity to financial markets and to support the banks in providing credit to businesses.
+In 2020, the RBA announced extensive measures aimed at providing liquidity to financial markets and to support the banks in providing credit to businesses.
 As well as lowering the cash rate, these measures included injecting extra liquidity into the financial system through daily market operations, the purchasing of Australian Government bonds in the secondary market, increasing the interest rate on Exchange Settlement Account Balances, and the introduction of the TFF.
-The RBA extended the TFF on 1 September 2020.
 The TFF makes funding available to banks at a fixed interest rate of 10 basis points, for a maximum of three years.
 To access the TFF, banks must pledge eligible collateral, which includes self-securitised residential mortgage-backed securities.
-The Bank has utilised \$739.0m of its total TFF facility at 31 December 2020.
+The Bank has utilised \$1,252m of its total TFF facility at 31 December 2021 (2020: \$739m).